xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 ---------------------

 With SatelliteCollections, you can define collections to shard to a cluster and collections to replicate to each machine.
-The ArangoDB query optimizer knows where each shard is located and sends the requests to the DBServers involved, which then executes the query, locally.
+The AvocadoDB query optimizer knows where each shard is located and sends the requests to the DBServers involved, which then executes the query, locally.
 With this approach, network hops during join operations on sharded collections can be avoided and response times can be close to